PatrickAcheson/Learning-Plan-Cybersecurity-RAG-System/README.md

 **Goals:**
 - Understand what LLMs are and how they work
 - Learn about basics of transformers, embeddings, and RAG basics
+- Find what llm can run on cpu

 **Topics:**
 - What are LLMs?
 (GPT, Mistral, LLaMA)